 Iowa shot 3-of-8 (37.5%) while Virginia went 2-of-7 (28.6%), but got to the free throw line three times early.

-Of note for the Hawkeyes, sophomore center, and leading scorer, Ava Heiden picked up two early fouls and went to the bench.
+Of note for the Hawkeyes, sophomore center, and leading scorer, Heiden picked up two early fouls and went to the bench.
 Layla Hays entered for her first NCAA Tournament minutes as Heiden's replacement.

 Iowa, Virginia still tied after one quarter of play